In North Dakota's oil capital, optimism abides despite price slump

 In a seeming paradox, many executives interviewed said they welcome the slowdown as an opportunity to curb rampant oil patch inflation and allow Williston and nearby communities to catch their collective breath.

-For example, a typical one-bedroom apartment in Williston rents for about $2,500 (1,667 pounds) per month, parallel with prices in New York and a level many business leaders find unrealistic and unsustainable.
+For example, a typical one-bedroom apartment in Williston rents for about $2,500 per month, parallel with prices in New York and a level many business leaders find unrealistic and unsustainable.

 The city's Mercy Medical Center expects its emergency room to have the highest number of visitors, again, for January.

 To be sure, some businesses are anxious.
-Companies that supply oilfield service providers Halliburton Co (HAL.N) and Baker Hughes Inc (BHI.N), which plan to lay off thousands globally, have seen demand slow, and have thus laid off staff.
+Companies that supply oilfield service providers Halliburton Co and Baker Hughes Inc, which plan to lay off thousands globally, have seen demand slow, and have thus laid off staff.

 Yet employers are still looking to fill more than 2,500 jobs in the state's oil patch.